 Once you get the basics of how to make a latte, the options are endless!
-You can even make iced vanilla lattes for those hot summer mornings without a trip in your sweltering car to the drive-thru.
+You can even make Iced Vanilla Lattes, Raspberry Vanilla Iced Lattes, or Iced Mocha Lattes for those hot summer mornings without a trip in your sweltering car to the drive-thru.

 Just like Starbucks, you can be a barista in your own kitchen with almost no equipment and your favorite flavors!

 Sometimes I need a new flavor, and these caramel brûlée lattes are sticky-sweet in just the right way.
 Top them with smashed caramel candies for the best dessert coffee.

 Sometimes you need a sweet treat before noon.
 I’m always down with this idea!